 It’s definite “Yes!” in my book.
 While it can’t match the small size or efficiency of today’s class D amps, it proves that you can get a well-rounded amp that’s powerful and sounds great using proven class A/B technology.

-Head over now to string(57) "The ItemId B014XQ6BLI provided in the request is invalid."
-No products found.
+Head over now to No products found.